Pandanus: Taxonomy

+Though often called "pandanus palms", these plants are not closely related to palm trees.
 The genus is named after the Malay word pandan given to Pandanus amaryllifolius, the genus's most commonly known species.
 The name is derived from Proto-Austronesian *paŋudaN (which became Proto-Malayo-Polynesian *pangdan and Proto-Oceanic *padran).
 It has many cognates in Austronesian languages, underscoring its importance in Austronesian cultures, including Atayal pangran; Kavalan pangzan; Thao panadan; Tagalog pandan; Chamorro pahong; Manggarai pandang; Malagasy fandrana, Tongan fā; Tahitian fara; Hawaiian hala all referring to plants of similar characteristics and/or uses whether in the same genus (particularly Pandanus tectorius) or otherwise (in the case of Māori whara or hara; e.g. harakeke).

-The oldest fossil of the genus is Pandanus estellae which is known from a silicified fruit found in Queensland, Australia, dating to the Oligocene, around 32-28 million years ago.
+Pandanus is traditionally divided into six subgenera (Coronata, Kurzia, Lophostigma, Pandanus, Rykia, and Vinsonia), however molecular phylogenetic analyses have shown these subgenera to not represent the true evolutionary history of Pandanus as all but Coronata are either polyphyletic or paraphyletic.